Creating Plot Twists

 });

-Important: Always create Activities with at least one initial Note.
+Important: Always create Threads with at least one initial Note.
 The title and preview are brief summaries that may be truncated in the UI.
 Detailed information should go in Notes.

-// ✅ Good - Activity with detailed Note
+// ✅ Good - Thread with detailed Note

 title: "Deploy v2.0",